ethereum/eth2.0-onboarding/docs/phase_0.md

 ### Constants

-[Constants](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#constants) are global parameters that are not meant to change, even between chains, but instead document numbers used in different parts of the specification.
+[Constants](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#constants) are global parameters that are not meant to change, even between chains.
+They document numbers used in different parts of the specification.

 ### Configurables

 [Configurable global parameters](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#configuration) are used to enable testnets to experiment, avoid collisions, and provide the necessary flexibility in development.

+The philosophy behind configuration is that changes to values should only happen between chains, not over time.

+This means that in order to change functionality, additional constants must be introduced.
+For example, if there is a decision to change the slot time in Phase 1, rather than altering `SLOTS_PER_EPOCH`, we'd have to introduce a new constant -- `PHASE_1_SLOTS_PER_EPOCH`, say,

-The philosophy with configuration is that changes to values should only be between chains, not over time.
-Instead, additional constants can be introduced for changed functionality (e.g. if slot time were changed at Phase 1, `PHASE_1_SLOTS_PER_EPOCH` would be introduced rather than altering `SLOTS_PER_EPOCH`).
-Transitioning from one phase to another is not a hard reset, but a live system.
-Additionally, security analysis and optimizations greatly benefit from compile-time garantuees.
+Note that transitioning from one phase to another is not a hard reset -- the system is still live.
+Additionally, security analysis and optimizations greatly benefit from compile-time guarantees.

-Generally [two configurations](https://github.com/ethereum/eth2.0-specs/tree/v0.10.0/configs) are actively maintained to provide client implementers with targets to maintain a shared testing and production focus.
+[Two configurations](https://github.com/ethereum/eth2.0-specs/tree/v0.10.0/configs) are actively maintained.
+They provide client implementers with targets to maintain a shared testing and production focus.

-1) `minimal`: A reduced version of Eth2, to speed up the dev iteration cycle, as mainnet can be resource intensive and slower paced.
+1. `minimal`: A reduced version of Eth2.
+Used to speed up the dev iteration cycle, as mainnet can be resource intensive and slower paced.

-2) `mainnet`: The intended mainnet parameters, although not definitive until audits results, testnet analysis and more community feedback are collected.
+2. `mainnet`: Has the intended mainnet parameters.
+Note however that these paramenters are not definitive until audit results, testnet analysis and community feedback are collected.

 ## Data structures